slin63/chronicpizza/content/posts/defish.md

 ## *brooklyn & recurse center*

-After roughly 2 and a half-some months of work, learning about the fundamentals of distributed systems in noisy cafés in Urbana, IL, then learning about the fundamentals of distributed systems at Recurse Center in Brooklyn, NY, while also balancing the dangerous act of being unemployed, having too much time, moving to a new city, and moving out of that new city fleeing the oncoming pandemic not even a month later back to the small town that you told everyone you would never come back to, I finished building the thing I originally intended to finish building . . . earlier.
+After roughly 2 and a half-some months of work, learning about the fundamentals of distributed systems in noisy cafés in Urbana, IL, then learning about the fundamentals of distributed systems at Recurse Center in Brooklyn, NY, while also balancing the dangerous act of being unemployed, having too much time, moving to a new city, and moving out of that new city fleeing the oncoming pandemic not even a month later back to the small town that I told everyone I would never come back to, I finished building the thing I originally intended to finish building . . . earlier.
 Along this journey I learned about the beauty of

 - just how bad dollar pizza can be
-- how much my friends really love me
 - how important good logging is to debugging asynchronous systems
 - the problem of [distributed consensus](/posts/consensus)
-- how important good design is for successfully building even the smallest of distributed systems
 - when to avoid eye contact with people on the subway
 - how to present technical & comedic content to an audience in an engaging way that lets my personality shine through (thank you Recurse Center nontech/tech talks/this blog)
 - when to stare at people on the subway